uber-archive/focuson/README.md

 ## Overview

 Focuson is an experimental tool to find security bugs in flask-based pythong web applications.
+It will emit a list of places for a security engineer to investigate with a reasonable signal to noise ratio on account of using dataflow analysis.

-It will likely require some manual effort to find bugs in your environment but has been used to regularly find bugs by the Uber product security team in its current state.
+It will require manual effort to find bugs in your environment but has been used to regularly find bugs by the Uber product security team in its current state.

 It uses dataflow analysis to model security flaws like xss as instances of a source (user input) flowing to a sink (dangerous function).